davatorium/rofi/doc/rofi-manpage.markdown

 Dump the current active configuration in Xresources format to the command-line.
 This does not validate all passed values (e.g. colors).

-`-dump-xresources-theme`

-Dump the current color scheme in Xresources format to the command-line.

 `-threads` *num*